George and Amal Clooney Turn Heads for All the Right Reasons at Gala

 As George Clooney and Amal Clooney continue their latest getaway to Scotland, the power couple stepped out for the People's Postcode Lottery Charity Gala in Edinburgh Thursday evening.

-Amal looking stunning in a jumpsuit with a leather belt and leopard print clutch.
-She completed her look with delicate gold earrings and a matching pair of heels.
+Amal looking stunning in a Stella McCartney jumpsuit with a leather belt and leopard print clutch.
+She completed her look with W. Salamoon & Sons earrings and a pair of heels.

 Not to be outdone, George looked handsome in a navy pinstriped suit and ocean blue button-down as he wrapped his arm around his leading lady.